-Chester Le Street Leisure Centre in County Durham was one of the flagship leisure centres for the ASA’s Dementia Friendly Swimming Project, launching the programme in February 2015.
+Chester Le Street Leisure Centre in County Durham was one of the flagship leisure centres for Swim England’s Dementia Friendly Swimming Project, launching the programme in February 2015.

 Since then weekly sessions have been developed at two pools in the county.
 They plan to roll out a further four pools by the end of 2016.